Learn more here about our new look and feel, and how we're putting customers at the heart of Matrix Requirements

 Agile developers talk about epics and user stories.
-An Epic can be seen as a big not to concrete idea.
-A user idea is a more concrete definition of a part of an Epic.
+An Epic can be seen as a big not too concrete idea.
+A user story is a more concrete definition of a part of an Epic.

 Epics can be formulated using this template <As a [role], I want [objective], So I [benefit]>, e.g. “as a new user, I want to register my email, so that I can be informed about news”.

 What’s the gap in requirements?

 Besides the different ways of formulating the requirements, user stories in an agile process: